tiny-dnn/tiny-dnn/README.md

 |BUILD_DOCS|Build documentation|OFF|[Doxygen](http://www.doxygen.org/)|
 |PROFILE|Build unit tests|OFF|gprof|

-<sup>1</sup> tiny-dnn use C++14 standard library for parallelization by default
+<sup>1</sup> tiny-dnn use C++14 standard library for parallelization by default.

 <sup>2</sup> If you don't use serialization, you can switch off to speedup compilation time.

 <sup>3</sup> tiny-dnn uses [Google Test](https://github.com/google/googletest) as default framework to run unit tests.
 No pre-installation required, it's  automatically downloaded during CMake configuration.

-For example, type the following commands if you want to use intel TBB and build tests:
+For example, type the following commands if you want to use Intel TBB and build tests:
 ```bash
 cmake -DUSE_TBB=ON -DBUILD_TESTS=ON .
 ```